richa-47/richa-47/README.md

-- 👋 Hi, I’m @richa-47
-- 😄 Pronouns: She/her

-# Hi there 👋, I'm Richa Kumari
+# Hi there 👋, I'm Richa Kumari  | 😄 Pronouns: She/her

 ## 🚀 About Me
 🎓 B.Tech in Computer Science